thbtppl/latex-tips-advice/README.md

 * Find the biblatex package (e.g. `biblatex-phys`) closest to the bibliography style you want to use.
 Tweaking it to your needs is straightforward as `biblatex` is easy to customize.

-* Never, ever trust `.bib` entries given by journals, editors or Zotero/Mandeley.
-They are often filled with errors.
+* **Never ever trust** `.bib` entries given by journals, editors or Zotero/Mandeley.
+They are often filled with errors and do not reflect the author/title information of the publication.
 Yes, it takes time to check individual fields, but I can't stress enough how many typos I was able to find.

 * Remove the useless fields in the `.bib` entries.